MPokrovsky18/MPokrovsky18/README.md

 # Hi there 👋 I'm Max

 ## About Me
-I'm a beginner Python developer with a huge enthusiasm and passion for creating software.
+I'm a Python developer with a huge enthusiasm and passion for creating software.
 I'm inspired by the opportunity to use technology to solve real-world problems and improve people's lives.

 ## My Skills
 * 🐍 Python: Proficient in the Python programming language, capable of developing scalable and efficient applications.